OpenSwitchNOS/openswitch-ops-docs/contribute-code.md

 For more details of how CMake works, please go to [CMake documentation](http://www.cmake.org/documentation/).

 ####  Adding a recipe for your daemon
-It has to be a recipe for your deamon to work properly.
+In order that your deamon work properly, you must have a recipe.
 This recipe should be placed in the `ops-build` repo, inside `yocto/openswitch/meta-distro-openswitch`.

 There are different directories for the recipes: